Look Who's Talking Too: Production

-The famous TriStar Pictures theme music, composed by Dave Grusin, was played during the scene when Julie practices walking.
-A variation exists at the beginning of the logo when Bruce Willis (voice of Mikey) was doing a Mister Ed imitation.
+An extended and re-arranged version of the famous Tri-Star Pictures theme music, originally composed by Dave Grusin and composed and arranged by David Kitay, was played during the scene when Julie practices walking.
+A variation with the standard version of the fanfare, which was credited at the end, exists at the beginning of the logo when Bruce Willis (voice of Mikey) was doing a Mister Ed imitation.

 Casting

 The bum teaser at the end of the first film portrayed an uncredited Joan Rivers, providing the voice of Julie.
 Due to scheduling conflicts, she declined the role.

-Also in the early trailer, Richard Pryor was originally going to be the voice of Eddie.
+An early trailer featured Richard Pryor as the voice of Eddie.

 Also appearing are Olympia Dukakis, Elias Koteas, and Gilbert Gottfried.
 Further vocal talents include Damon Wayans in a supporting role as the voice of Eddie.
 Mel Brooks makes a cameo appearance as the voice of Mr. Toilet Man.
-The film was followed by another sequel, Look Who's Talking Now, in 1993.
+Director Amy Heckerling's father, Lou, has a small speaking part as Mollie's father.
+The film was followed by another sequel, Look Who's Talking Now!, in 1993.

 Alternative versions

-When the film aired on ABC Family, many of its deleted scenes such as Mollie threatening Mikey with corporal punishment if he takes Julie away again (Kirstie Alley reportedly hated saying that as she was an advocate against corporal punishment) were shown.
+When the film aired on Freeform (formerly known as ABC Family), many of its deleted scenes such as Mollie threatening Mikey with corporal punishment if he walks off with Julie's carriage again were shown (Kirstie Alley reportedly hated it as she was an advocate against corporal punishment).
 One notable addition is a running gag where Mollie chats with her friends and folks and it ignites a daydream of James cheating on her.
 There is even one sequence where she imagines him as John Lennon and herself as Yoko Ono parodying their activism.
+Only one remnant of this gag remains in the theatrical and home media cut.

 In one version, James and Stuart have a conversation after he arrives in the apartment.

 Reception

 Unlike its predecessor, it received mostly negative reviews.
-Rotten Tomatoes gives it a score of 13% based on 16 reviews, with an average rating of 3.5/10.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
 The film was released in the United Kingdom on March 22, 1991, and reached number 2 in the country's box office that weekend.

+Catherine Dunphy of Toronto Star called it "a movie filled with the kind of thigh-slapping potty jokes only those still not trained could love", while noting that the character of Mikey was "old enough by any pediatric standards to speak for himself by now".
+Bill Brownstein of the Montreal Gazette called it an "embarrassingly dreadful".
+Greg Potter of the Vancouver Sun wrote that "if not for the sweet, cherubic countenances of the wee tikes innocently gagaing amid the unscrupulous exploitation and bald-faced money-grubbing of Look Who's Talking Too, this 81-minute testimony to the despicably twisted motives of Hollywood sequel mongers would be even more insufferable".